JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

    1. Pre-Smooth use CDFTOOLS
       * We need the larger then AMM15 domain as input
-      * Use MBells modifications of the CDFTOOLS to run the Smagorinsky Smoother
+      * Use MBells modifications of the CDFTOOLS to run the Shapiro Smoother
       * Requires pre formatting the raw bathy data into a format that CDF smoother expects
    1. If we want to retain  NICOS baltic we need to slice on a section for the Baltic bdy that is straight from his bathy data source